Carrieukie/android_mpesa_stk/README.md

 * `accountReference` - Any combinations of letters and numbers
 *  `transactionDesc` - This is any additional information/comment that can be sent along with the request from your system.
 Maximum of 13 Characters.

-> Simulate from here : https://developer.safaricom.co.ke/APIs/MpesaExpressSimulate and get your values from this simulation
+> Simulate from here : https://developer.safaricom.co.ke/APIs/MpesaExpressSimulate and get your values from this simulator

 Use `darajaDriver` object to make `stkPushRequest`